iqtk/iqtk.github.io/index.md

 ```

+## Developing workflows

+New workflows can be developed in an environment where `iqtk` has been pip installed by, at the top level, subclassing the core `iqtk.Workflow` object along with making use of the core `util.fc_create`, `util.match`, and `util.combine` operations to express how file objects resulting from an operation should be mapped to a downstream operation.

 ### Writing a workflow

-To illustrate the structure (and hopefully simplicity) of building new workflows, per one of the core objectives of the project, the following  example (a simplified version of the full RNA-seq workflow) is provided:
+To illustrate the structure (and hopefully simplicity) of building new workflows, per one of the core objectives of the project, the following example (a simplified version of the full RNA-seq workflow) is provided.
+As you can see a `Workflow` subclass `define` method specifies a mapping of input and intermediate file collections through a series of operations, providing a file property query syntax to express abstract notions of workflow structure (e.g. "the files that should be processed by cufflinks are all of the files of type bam produced from the alignment steps").

 ```python